 If it is determined that your SA-410 is included in the recall, owners are instructed not to load or otherwise use their shotgun, and to contact Mossberg for a free upgrade.

 Mossberg did not disclose reports of SA-410 owners who had been injured by a prematurely detonating shell.

-Questions about a Mossberg Shotgun Lawsuit?
-Contact a Johnson//Becker lawyer today for a free case review.
+Questions About a Mossberg Shotgun Lawsuit?
+Contact a Johnson//Becker Lawyer for a Free Case Review.

 If you or a loved one has been injured by a recalled Mossberg shotgun, you may want to speak with the lawyers at Johnson//Becker, PLLC.
 We are actively filing new personal injury lawsuits across the country, and you may be entitled to financial compensation.